Permissive to public: know your pathways

 One of the best ways to make sure you ‘leave no trace’ is to stick to the routes that are right for your sort of transport – whether that’s your feet, a bike, a mobility vehicle or a horse and cart.
 But of course to make sure you’re doing this, you’ll need to know what’s allowed on each type of pathway.

 And this isn’t always intuitive.
 The names can be complicated (after all, who knows their permissive pathways from their restricted byways?!), but help is at hand!

 Here’s our potted guide to the kinds of route you might encounter on your countryside rambles, and just what you can get up to on each type.

 This one’s a goodie: the clearest of the bunch.
-You can travel along these on foot or using your mobility aid, but bikes, horses and anything bigger isn’t allowed.
+You can travel along these on foot or using your mobility aid, but you don’t have a ‘recorded right of access’ for anything bigger (to learn more on this, visit the handy guide from our friends over at Cycle UK).
 If these are waymarked, look out for yellow arrows – that tells you that you’re on a footpath and are allowed to be there!

 Now naturally exceptions to the rules always exist – for example on some walks you might find yourself on wide footpaths that are also used by farm vehicles.

 And it’s probably handy to remember that although prams, pushchairs and mobility vehicles like wheelchairs are absolutely permitted on this type of path (and indeed all types of public path), this fact doesn’t mean it’ll be easy-going on these routes.